Write it on your heart that every day is the best day in the year.

-With the New Year, I can promise and hold to it, that I will wake up with the same me I went to bed with.
+With the New Year, I can promise and hold to it that I will wake up with the same me I went to bed with.
 It is the same me that shows up around every corner.
-The same me, that, for the most part, has a very sunny and loving outlook.
-The same me that… possesses many shortcomings, the same me that… will always be working on myself, in some way.
+The same me that, for the most part, has a very sunny and loving outlook.
+The same me that… possesses many shortcomings, the same me that… will always be working on myself in some way.

 So, should I put a vision photo-board of a skinnier version of myself?
 Or a wealthier version, freer version, or happier-couples version?
-Work out harder, pray more, and kiss more… The endless lists of “let’s change up this year” bombard me every year.
+Work out harder, eat clean, pray more, and kiss more… The endless lists of “let’s change up this year” bombard me every year.

-I think what would best serve me this new year is to look into the mirror and lovingly accept the “version” that I am.
-The “age” that I am and the “weight” that I am.
-The whole “am” that I am.
-Why should I try so damn hard to change myself?
+This begs the question, why should I try so damn hard to change myself?
 How about wrapping my mind around embracing my own journey as it is?

 How can I expect to love and accept others if I cannot love and accept myself?
-Self-love, self-forgiveness, self-compassion, and all the roads that lead to loving myself, shine a beacon on loving others.
+Self-love, self-forgiveness, self-compassion, and all the roads that lead to loving myself shine a beacon on loving others.
 Being an authentic self is my never-ending goal.

 Many blessings to the New Year!!!!!

-My Mantra: “Every day starts out new, I can find gratitude in each day”
+My Mantra: “Every day starts out new; I can find gratitude in each day.”

 Share This Story, Choose Your Platform!